2023 Credit Card Debt Statistics

-That the debt level remained unchanged is noteworthy since it bucks decades-long historical trends.
-This report marks the first time since 2001 in which credit card debt didn’t fall in the first quarter.
+This is the first time credit card debt has topped $1 trillion in this country.
+The $45 billion second-quarter increase comes on the heels of a first quarter in which the credit card debt level remained unchanged.
+That lack of movement was noteworthy since it bucked decades-long historical trends, marking the first time since 2001 in which credit card debt didn’t fall in the first quarter.
 In fact, the only times card debt didn’t fall in the first quarter of the year since the New York Fed report began were 2000 and 2001.
 Every year since, card debt fell at least a little bit — until this year.
 That lack of a decrease may not bode well for Americans’ credit card debt numbers for the rest of the year.

-Even though there was no growth in the first quarter of 2023, credit card balances have risen by $130 billion since the fourth quarter of 2021.
-Americans’ credit card debt is $59 billion higher than the record set in the fourth quarter of 2019, when balances stood at $927 billion.
-Thanks to rising interest rates, stubborn inflation and myriad other economic factors, it’s likely just a matter of time before credit card balances surpass $1 trillion for the first time since the New York Fed began tracking.
+With this latest increase, credit card balances have risen by $175 billion since the fourth quarter of 2021.
+Americans’ credit card debt is $104 billion higher than the record set in the fourth quarter of 2019, when balances stood at $927 billion.
+However, thanks to still-rising interest rates, stubborn inflation and myriad other economic factors, credit card balances are likely only going to climb, at least in the near future.

 These record balances are light years above the $478 billion seen more than 20 years ago in the first quarter of 1999.